Trauma, Relationships & Emotional Recovery

 These articles explore the impact of trauma, family violence, estrangement and relational wounds, offering clarity and support for people rebuilding trust in themselves and their relationships.
 If something here resonates, you’re welcome to reach out for a compassionate, grounding consultation.

-They're Using the Kids to Hurt You - When Co-Parenting Becomes Abuse
+When Co-Parenting Becomes Abuse - Using the Kids to Hurt You

 What if healthy co-parenting isn’t possible?
 This article explores post-separation abuse, when parenting is used as a tool of control, and offers trauma-informed strategies to help you reduce harm, protect your children, and reclaim a sense of safety.